Laxmanrao Pandurang Patil

 Laxmanrao Pandurang Jadhav (Patil) (born 25 February 1938) was a member of the 13th Lok Sabha and 14th Lok Sabha of India till 2009.
 He represented the Satara constituency of Maharashtra and is a member of the Nationalist Congress Party (NCP) political party.

 He was also a member of the 13th Lok Sabha from Satara.

-His son, Makrand Patil is 3 times sitting in MLA from Wai from 2009 till now.
+His son, Makrand Jadhav-Patil is 3 times sitting in MLA from Wai from 2009 till now And younger son Nitin Jadhav-Patil is Member of Parliament of Rajya Sabha.